siyoon210/Slack-Json-to-Markdown/README.md

-# slack-json-to-markdown
+# Slack Json to Markdown
 Slack doesn't erase conversation history even if it's a **free plan**!
 It is saved as json file.

-This helps you change the json conversation to markdown!!
+This simple application helps you change the json conversation to markdown!!

 https://siyoon210.github.io/slack-json-to-markdown/